State vs. Federal Tax Court Litigation

 State Vs. Federal Tax Court Litigation

-Hanson was the president of Internet Commerce and Communication Corporation (ICC).
-The State of Texas had assessed delinquent withholding taxes against ICC for failure to pay $43 thousand dollars in Texas taxes.
-ICC filed for bankruptcy and there were not enough assets in the bankruptcy estate to satisfy the Texas tax.
-The State of Texas then imposed a penalty on Hanson equal to 150% of the delinquent taxes of ICC.
+Hanson was the president of the Internet Commerce and Communication Corporation (ICC).
+The state of Colorado had assessed delinquent sales and wage taxes against ICC for failure to pay $43 thousand dollars in Colorado taxes.
+ICC filed for bankruptcy and there were not enough assets in the bankruptcy estate to satisfy the tax owed to the state.
+The state then imposed a penalty on Hanson equal to 150% of the delinquent taxes of ICC.

 [With an exception not relevant here] any director or officer of a corporation … in the process of dissolution or which has been dissolved who distributes the … fund in his control without having first paid any taxes covered by this article due from such … corporation … shall be personally liable to the extent of the property so distributed for any unpaid taxes of the … corporation … covered by this article which may be assessed within the [statutory time limits].